JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 By convention, its still best to give files with special delimiters, such as ";", the ".csv" extension.

-Loading data in a similar way.
+How to load CSV files using `CSV.jl` is done in a similar way.
-Now, use `CSV.read` and specify in what kind of format you want the output.
+You can use `CSV.read` and specify in what kind of format you want the output.
-We specify a DataFrame.
+We specify a `DataFrame`.

 ```jl
 sco("""